Commands

 Event Selection

-Events can be selected three ways:
+Events can be selected four ways:

 - Interactive picker — Run with no argument to get a searchable list